edbennett/basic-ildg-storage-element/README.md

 - A gateway server on the same network but with inbound internet access

-Files will be served from the server only to the gateway via HTTPS with a self-signed certificate, and from the gateway to anywhere via a LetsEncrypt certificate
+Files will be served from the server only to the gateway via HTTPS with a self-signed certificate, and from the gateway to anywhere via a LetsEncrypt certificate, only to clients authenticating with ILDG tokens.

 ## Setup